shameer99/anagrab/docs/turn_based_flipping_plan.md

 A structured approach where players take turns flipping letters, ensuring fair participation.

-### Phase 2: Auto-Flip Option
+### Phase 2: Auto-Flip Enhancement

-An automated system that flips letters at regular intervals, maintaining game momentum.
+An enhancement to turn-based flipping that adds a time management aspect to player turns.

 These features aim to enhance gameplay by providing more structure, fairness, and flexibility in how letters are revealed during the game.